 - A forecasting report is used to predict future project performance and allocate resources accordingly.

-- A variance report compares project’s planned progress and the progress made in reality.
+- A variance report compares a project’s planned progress and the progress made in reality.

 - An earned value report combines project performance on scope, schedule, and cost measures applying earned value management methods .